ssis-unity/.github/profile/README.md

 ## Season 2022-2023

-While Soleil, Matthew, Mia and Yoyo were already very active early 2022, so in 2021-2022, the club was only formed in the 2022-2023 season.
+Soleil, Matthew, Mia and Yoyo were already very active in the school year 2021-2022 ,spedifically early 2022.
+As good friends they connected over discord and taught themselves programming, even participating in a hackaton.
+Finally the club was formed in the 2022-2023 season.
 And 15 students joined right on the spot.

 More details and program code is in the [unity2022](https://github.com/ssis-unity/unity2022) repository.
 It also containes a [Documentation](https://github.com/ssis-unity/unity2022/tree/master/Documentation) folder.